PHANGS-JWST First Results: A combined HST and JWST analysis of the nuclear star cluster in NGC 628: Discussion

 The obtained NSC size using near-infrared data seems to be very similar to the Milky Way’s (MWNSC) with an effective radius of $\sim \SI{5}{\pc}$ \citep[e.g.][]{fritz2016a,gallego-cano2020a}.
 However, the MWNSC also presents a similar size when analyzed with Spitzer/IRAC mid-infrared data \citep{schoedel2014b,gallego-cano2020a}, which is in contrast to the significantly larger effective radius we obtained for the NSC of {\obj} from MIRI mid-infrared data.
 In addition, the mass estimates compare, with the MWNSC having a mass of $\sim \SI{2e7}{\Msun}$ \citep{launhardt2002a,schoedel2014a,feldmeier-krause2017b}.

-The predominantly old ($\sim \SI{8}{\giga\yr}$) and metal-rich ($Z \sim \num{0.02}$) population detected in {\obj}'s NSC is also in agreement with the results obtained for the MWNSC \citep[e.g.][]{feldmeier-krause2017a,schoedel2020a,nogueras-lara2022b}, though recent work suggested a younger age for the MWNSC of $\sim \SI{5}{\giga\yr}$ (Chen et al. subm.).
+The predominantly old ($\sim \SI{8}{\giga\yr}$) and metal-rich ($Z \sim \num{0.02}$) population detected in {\obj}'s NSC is also in agreement with the results obtained for the MWNSC \citep[e.g.][]{feldmeier-krause2017a,schoedel2020a,nogueras-lara2022b}, though recent work suggested a younger age for the MWNSC of $\sim \SI{5}{\giga\yr}$ \citep{chen2022c}.
 However, the MWNSC also shows recent star formation activity, about \SI{6}{\mega\yr} ago \citep{paumard2006a}, which is not present in {\obj}'s NSC, according to the best-fit SED model.

 Overall, we find that little to no star formation occurred in the last few \si{\giga\yr} in {\obj}'s center.
 This results in an under-massive NSC, compared to other similar-mass late-type galaxies, a likely under-massive central black hole, if present, and that the central cavity spanning approximately $\SI{200}{\pc} \times \SI{400}{\pc}$ existed for a similar period.